 Each year, the Internal Revenue Service assesses estimated tax penalties against millions of taxpayers.
 This added money typically is due the IRS when a taxpayer pays too little total tax during the year.

-The IRS says it's seeing more taxpayers run into the estimated tax penalty.
+Back in September 2015, the IRS said it was seeing more taxpayers run into the estimated tax penalty.
 The number jumped about 40 percent from 7.2 million in 2010 to 10 million in 2015.

-Basically, Uncle Sam expects you to take out the amount he should get and send it to him four times a year.
-They are:
+Four equal payments expected: As the table below shows, the IRS expects you to take out the amount he should get and send it to him in equal installments four times a year.
+The estimated tax periods are:

 And when the estimated deadline falls on a Saturday, Sunday or legal holiday, you have until the next business day to make the payment.